-Task 5.4: Ensure Malmesbury Tennis Club expansion is in harmony with development and Primary School extension
+Task 5.4: Ensure Malmesbury Tennis Clubexpansion is in harmony with development andPrimary School extension

 Malmesbury Tennis Club has contacted the MNSG and is keen to engage with the Neighbourhood Planning process in the light of proposed expansion of Malmesbury CE Primary School and the development of the preferred site 3A/15.
-The MNSG is keen to support this initiative.
+The MNSG was and the current Joint Neighbourhood Plan Working Party is keen to support this initiative.